dslab-epfl/svshi/svshi/documentation/documentation.md

 ### 1.2 KNX background

 **KNX** is a communication protocol designed to interconnect buildings devices.
 The basic idea is to connect all devices to a bus on which they can exchange packets of information called _telegrams_.
 Devices can then send or receive telegrams and react to them.
 Various physical links technologies can be used for the bus, the most used being a twisted pair cable.
-Other possible physical links are radio frequencies for wireless implementations, IP (so Ethernet cables or Wi-Fi) and power lines (i.e., used modulation of the electrical current in a standard installation).
+Other possible physical links are radio frequencies for wireless implementations, IP (so Ethernet cables or Wi-Fi) and power lines (i.e., used modulation of the electrical current in a standard electrical installation).

 #### 1.2.1 KNX topology